freifunk-berlin/falter-repo_builder/README.md

+# Deprecation Notice

+The repobuilder was deprecated in favor of a new `[build.sh`-script](https://github.com/freifunk-berlin/falter-packages/tree/master/build).
+It resides in the [packages-repository](https://github.com/freifunk-berlin/falter-packages).
+This repository is kept for historical reasons.

 ## Overall Project Structure and Falter Repositories
 The [Falter project](https://github.com/freifunk-berlin/falter-packages) builds a modern OpenWrt-based firmware for Freifunk Berlin.
 We split our code on different repositories.
 For the beginning there are three main repositories you should know: